François Duprat

-François Duprat (/fr/; 26 October 1940 – 18 March 1978) was a French essayist and politician, a founding member of the Front National party and part of the leadership until his assassination in 1978.
+François Duprat (/fr/; 26 October 1940 – 18 March 1978) was a French essayist and politician, a founding member of the National Front (FN) party and part of its leadership until his assassination in 1978.
 Duprat was one of the main architects in the introduction of Holocaust denial in France.

 Life and career

 François Duprat was born on 26 October 1940, in Ajaccio, Corsica, and was educated in Bayonne, Toulouse, at the prestigious Lycée Louis-le-Grand in Paris.
 He graduated in history at the Sorbonne, earning a diploma of higher studies in history in 1963.

 A communist in his teenage years, François Duprat moved to the far right and became a member of the Jeune Nation and the Federation of Nationalist Students (FEN).
 Strongly opposed to Algerian independence during the Algerian War (1954–62), Duprat was a member of the Organisation armée secrète.
 After the March 1962 Evian agreements granted independence to Algeria, he traveled to Katanga, supporting the secession led by Moise Tshombe.
 He became Tshome's Director of Propaganda on Radio-Katanga.

 Thereafter, Duprat returned to France, where he became a member of Occident, which carried out street brawls against the Maoists and other left-wing students.
 However, he was excluded in 1967, accused of being a police informant.
 Duprat then took part in the Ordre Nouveau movement (New Order), and became the editor of L'Action européenne (European Action) and of the Revue d'histoire du fascisme (History Review of Fascism), which introduced in France Holocaust denial thesis supported by far right circles in the English-world.

-Duprat, along with Maurice Bardèche, a significant role in far-right anti-Zionist movement in France.
+Duprat, along with Maurice Bardèche, played a significant role in far-right anti-Zionist movement in France.
 In 1967, he led a rally for the Liberation of Palestine.
 Duprat's anti-Zionism is fundamentally antisemitic, with him blaming all Jews for human rights abuses committed by Israel.
 This position was in the minority, with Dominique Venner criticizing Duprat for his support of "communist Arabs" and arguing that Israel should not be confused with "the Jewish International."

 In 1972, François Duprat co-founded the National Front (FN) headed by Jean-Marie Le Pen, and was part of its political bureau until his death in 1978.
 He represented the hard-liners of the party, and directed the Groupes nationalistes révolutionnaires (National Revolutionary Groups), alongside Alain Renault.